 The card earns 2x miles on all purchases and when you redeem points for travel you get a 10% mile rebate, meaning you are essentially earning 2.2% cash back.
 You can use the miles to cover any travel purchase, so any domestic flights purchased with the card can be covered with your Arrival miles.
 The cards high mile earning and flexibility make it one of the best all-around travel rewards credit cards and one that I would recommend for anyone looking for a travel card.

 It’s simple to redeem the miles for any flight you purchase with the card and you can remove travel purchases for up to 90 days after the transaction posts.

 Other aspects that make this card different is that the miles could be used to pay the taxes and fees on tradition award tickets.
 This is a great way to make award flights completely free to you.
 Another great use of Arrival miles is to buy cheap short distance flights within the US.
 This is a great way to get a free flight when you don’t think it’s worth redeeming 25,000 miles for an award.

 All of the cards mentioned here are great ways to get free domestic flights and ultimately will help you save your more valuable airline miles for international flights.

-Depending on your home airport either the Frontier Airlines World MasterCard, British Airways Visa Signature, Barclaycard Arrival Plus™ World Elite MasterCard® or the Southwest Credit Card might be a better option for you.
+Depending on your home airport either the Frontier Airlines World MasterCard, British Airways Visa Signature, Barclaycard Arrival Plus™ World Elite MasterCard® or a Southwest Rapid Rewards Credit Card might be a better option for you.
 Between these cards you can earn lots of airline miles for free flights within the continental US and potentially Hawaii or Alaska.